American Horror Story: Double Feature: Streaming

 New episodes of American Horror Story were made available for streaming on Hulu the day after their FX premiere.
 Internationally, the series was made available to stream on Disney+.

 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, calculated that American Horror Story was the fifth most-streamed television series in the U.S. from August 30 to September 5.
-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, American Horror Story experienced an increase in demand in the United Kingdom following the start of its tenth season on August 25th.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that American Horror Story experienced an increase in demand in the United Kingdom following the start of its tenth season on August 25th.
 The demand rose from 22.4x the average in August to 23.2x in September.In the United States, the series was the most in-demand horror show from October 1 to 25, ranking ahead of Chucky, which placed second, and Hannibal, which placed third.
 For the full year, from January 1 through December 31, American Horror Story was the most in-demand horror series of 2021, according to Parrot Analytics.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Horror Story: Double Feature garnered 308 million minutes of watch time, averaging 30.8 million minutes viewed per episode, between May 1, 2024, and August 31, 2026.